aiondemand/aiondemand/docs/contributing.md

 ## Code of Conduct

-Please note that the `aiod_py_sdk` project is released with a Code of Conduct.
+Please note that the `aiondemand` project is released with a Code of Conduct.
 By contributing to this project you agree to abide by its terms.